MasterprojectRK/DNN-pCC/README.md

 The network setup is based on the paper [Dense neural networks for predicting chromatin conformation](https://doi.org/10.1186/s12859-018-2286-z) by Farre, Heurteau, Cuvier and Emberly (2018).

+This repository has been created in 2020/2021 as part of a master thesis at Albert-Ludwigs university, Freiburg, Germany.

 ## Installation
 DNN-pCC is designed to run on Linux operating systems.
 For now, only a manual installation is supported.